lbilli/Jib.jl/README.md

 ```

 ### Usage
-The user interacts mainly with these two object types:
+The user interacts mainly with these two objects:
 - `Connection`: created after establishing a connection with the server and
   holding a reference to it.
-- `Wrapper`: containing the methods that are executed when the server responses are processed.
+- `Wrapper`: containing the callbacks that are invoked when the server responses are processed.

 Other data structures, such as `Contract` and `Order`, are implemented as Julia `struct`
-that mirror the respective classes in the official IB API.
+and mirror the respective classes in the official IB API.

 A complete minimal working example is shown.
 For this code to work, an instance of the IB TWS or IBGateway needs to be running